isedwards/kb/django/forms.md

 ---

-You can change the data in a bound form:
+If you are using a copy of `request.POST` then you can change the data in a bound form:
 ```
 form = MyForm(request.POST.copy())
 form.data['person'] = person